scanf6/pdfmake-to-excel/README.md

 - The Excel filename
 - The PDFMake table content definition object
-- A configuration object including
+- An optional configuration object including
-    * A sheet protection password [OPTIONAL]
+    * A sheet protection password
-    * A default Options Excel configuration [OPTIONAL]
+    * A default Options Excel configuration
 ```javascript
 import {ExcelConverter} from 'pdfmake-to-excel';